pramod-k-codes/devops-daws76s-notes/Readme.md

 Use a structured approach to learning , instead of learning everything at once , learn in small chunks and then combine them to get a good understanding of the topic.

 Revise what you learnt , you will forget you wont revise.

+# Resume prep
+- Know what is the industry expectation ,you need to understand what to learn in order to get a job
+- go though job descriptions , understand what is the expected from job
+- learn stuff , and list it in resume
+- see if you are getting calls
+- if you are not getting calls then revise resume
+- do it till you get calls
+- connect with other people on how they achieved it